ocelot-cloud/apps/README.md

 ### Development

-Run `go generate ./...` to (re-)create test mocks.
+Run `go generate` to (re-)create test mocks.
 You only need a recent version of [`mockery`](https://github.com/vektra/mockery) installed in your `PATH`.